Ear piercing, Nose Piercing & All Other Body Piercing

 This raises serious concerns from the Qur'an on just how correct is puncturing holes on bodies of people, whether it be for beautification or not.
 Society may have conditioned you to find an ear pierce a very normal thing and acceptable.
 But this is simply a prejudice and not based on rational thought.
 Essentially, an ear pierce, is the same as a nose pierce.
 A nose pierce is the same as a belly-button pierce.
 Your personal like or dislike of these parts of the body being pierced is based on your social and cultural upbringing / acceptance of cultural norms.
 Ultimately, one may pierce any part of the body and it is essentially the same.
 Then why should a girl's ears be pierced by her parents, and under what influence?

-The motivation behind the choice in piercing a baby girl's ears, is simply a socio-cultural force.
+The motivation behind the choice of piercing the ears of a

 Where does it stop?
 Where do we draw the line in piercing holes in order to hang jewellery on a child?
 Is your excuse to pierce your daughter's ear justified?